simonesilvestroni/m2m-website/_posts/2021-09-08-loops-transitions-identity.md

 ---
 Milan is the city where I spent 15 years before emigrating to the UK.
 It’s where I kickstarted my work life, met great people and became an adult.
 I find it slightly funny how, over the last couple of years, I’ve been studying to — hopefully — go back to an audio videogame career, ending up moving back to where it all started.

 I’m fairly used to loops in life.
-Being a digital polymath, I spent my life [working](https://www.linkedin.com/in/minutes2mid/){:target="_blank" rel="noopener"} in three distinct industries: **publishing**, **web design**, **audio**.
+Being a digital polymath, I spent my life [working](https://www.linkedin.com/in/minutes2mid/) in three distinct industries: **publishing**, **web design**, **audio**.
 Recently, I wished I could be all those things, openly, instead of being forced to present myself as one.
 This brings me to what I’ve been doing over the past couple of months.

 ## Back to the roots

 Following a process to recalibrate my self-identity after [leaving social media](/blog/escape-from-social-media/), I came to know a whole lot of the web that I didn’t suspect still existed.
-People who happily maintain a blog, who keep up to date with other websites through newsletters and [RSS](https://aboutfeeds.com/){:target="_blank" rel="noopener"} like I do.
+People who happily maintain a blog, who keep up to date with other websites through newsletters and [RSS](https://aboutfeeds.com/) like I do.
 Authors researching the best way to get out of the _silo-like_ online mentality that dominated the last decade.

 Instead of going on complaining about how the web has been hijacked by advertising and surveillance capitalism, I decided to do something.
-Together with [Silvia](https://silviamaggidesign.com/){:target="_blank" rel="noopener"}, we started a complete refactor of our online presence.
+Together with [Silvia](https://silviamaggidesign.com/), we started a complete refactor of our online presence.

 ## A new old model

 During the 2000s we run our web shop, later to be absorbed by a larger company.
 We were happy to focus on design and turning those processes into full-fledged developed websites.
-Our tools were: semantic HTML, CSS, [W3C’s WCAG](https://www.w3.org/WAI/WCAG2AAA-Conformance){:target="_blank" rel="noopener"} and [section 508](https://section508.gov/){:target="_blank" rel="noopener"}.
+Our tools were: semantic HTML, CSS, [W3C’s WCAG](https://www.w3.org/WAI/WCAG2AAA-Conformance) and [section 508](https://section508.gov/).
 Accessibility and usability were great **assets in our skillset**.
 In fact, we took pride about getting full compliance qualifications for all of our deliveries.

 Despite the occasional hero header, _content was still king_, ruling over aesthetics. **Web standards** were at the absolute forefront before something else took the whole industry to a different path.
 After discovering how vast the “old-school” niche is, now it’s the perfect time to go back to that model.